Bellfalasch/frontend-forum/slides-a11y-forum.md

 ### What is best practice for forms "remembering" information provided by the user when the user navigates away without submitting (like using browser back button)?

-We will get back to this as a separate session, as it is not a11y-specific it will be in a different forum.
+This would be nice if we could align more across teams, perhaps discuss this as a separate session as this is not only for a11y.
+But Inklud strongly suggest all forms should always save and let you move back and forward in any way.

 ---
 transition: slide-left